ashdavies/talks/2024/04/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ![](black-and-white-ceramic.jpeg)

-^ You've just landed a new job, new computer, swag, fancy coffee maker
+^ New job, computer, swag, fancy coffee maker

-^ Sit down with your new team, ready to start working

-^ Thats when you see your new project...
+^ Ready to start, you see your new project...

 ---